sherif-abdallah/Strong-password-Generator/Package/README.rst

 It's convenient to run PyRand in a `Jupyter Notebook`_.

-You can find detailed instructions and a tutorial here_.
+You can find detailed instructions and a tutorial https://bit.ly/3F1QrYU.

 .. _`Jupyter Notebook`: http://jupyter.org/